 The right-hand column (J) shows the projected 2013 income statement and other financial results that are produced by this exercise.
 It can be seen that net operating income is projected to be about $79 million (line 30) in 2013.
 The full allowed return on the projected rate base at the Company’s proposed 8.25% rate of return is about $106 million (line 51).
 There is thus an after-tax operating income deficiency of about $26 million.
 This is grossed up for income taxes and other revenue effects and then reduced by the amount by which revenue in 2013 would likely exceed the revenue requirement due to billing determinant growth.
 The end result is a total revenue deficit of about $42 million (line 56).
 The Company is requesting a rate increase of $21 million in this rate case before adding an attrition adjustment, which is approximately one half of the total deficit.
 If the Company’s full rate increase request is granted, but without an attrition adjustment, my calculations indicate that its revenue requirement will still fall short of the Company’s needs by about $21 million in 2013.

+Q. Would you please explain your supplemental Exhibit No. ___(MNL-5)(Supp.)?

+A. Yes.
+Exhibit No. ___(MNL-5)(Supp.) reflects the effect of converting from logarithmic growth factors to arithmetic growth factors for the two year escalation rates that are used to trend the 2011 base year amounts to the 2013 rate year amounts.
+This conversion was inadvertently overlooked when preparing the original Exhibit No. ___(MNL-5).
+The result of the change is to increase the attrition-adjusted subtotal for the revenue requirement from $41.502 million to $42.569 million shown on line 56, column (J).
+The Company is not adjusting its requested rate increase as a result of this change, and has used the results (showing lesser attrition) shown in the original Exhibit No. ___(MNL-5) for purposes of developing the final revenue requirement.

 Q. What are the implications of your calculations for the appropriate revenue requirement in this proceeding?

 A. I believe that my research substantiates the Attrition Adjustment that I have proposed for use by the Company in developing its revenue requirement.
 Avista has filed frequent rate cases in recent years and has underearned in the year that new rates are implemented.
 The traditional rate case process used in Washington is a likely cause of the problem.
 This Commission has suggested that it would entertain a credible attrition study for purposes of addressing chronic underearning.
 I have prepared an attrition study that combines methods used to support previously approved attrition adjustments with some upgrades where better data and research advances have become available since the early 1980s.
 My research demonstrates that Avista’s cost will grow much more rapidly than its billing determinants between 2011 and 2013.
 This undermines the validity of the matching principle and suggests that this rate case will produce continued underearning absent the proposed Attrition Adjustment.